asamaga18/playlist-organizer/README.md

 ## What is this?

 This is a project I built for myself to make it easier to move songs between my Spotify playlists.
-It lets you pick a playlist, review each song, and quickly add it to any of your other playlists—all in a clean, modern interface.
+It lets you pick a playlist, review each song, and quickly add it to any of your other playlists, all in a clean, modern interface.

 ## Features

-- **Spotify Login**: Securely log in with your Spotify account (PKCE flow).
+- **Spotify Login**: Securely log in with your Spotify account.
 - **Pick a Source Playlist**: Choose any of your playlists to organize.
 - **Song-by-Song Review**: Go through each song and decide which other playlists to add it to.
 - **Curate Target Playlists**: (Optional) For each source playlist, you can choose which playlists show up as targets, so you only see the ones you care about.